bashrc2/AberMUSH/README.md

 ],
 ```

 Here whenever you ask for a beer the state variable `beer given` will be set for the NPC.
 If you subsequently ask for another beer the NPC gives a different response by matching the state variable.
 In this way you can have branching narratives dependent upon conversational context.
+Maybe an NPC only gives you some item after an appropriate sequence of dialogue.

 ### Adding Doors and Opening things